miracum/fhir-gateway/README.md

 For the Kafka configuration and other configuration options, see [application.yml](src/main/resources/application.yml).

+### Running without database persistence

+By default, the FHIR gateway persists any received FHIR resource in a PostgreSQL database.
+To run without persistence, the following variables both need to be set:

+- `SPRING_SERVICE_PSQL_ENABLED="false"`
+- `SPRING_SQL_INIT_MODE="never"`

+this allows the gateway to start without the database.

 ## Supported Operations

 The FHIR Gateway is not a fully-fledged FHIR server and only supports a subset of the RESTful server